 - 1. MVC: The College's facilities master plan (FMP) was BOT approved in June 2019.
-No update. - a) Askar stated the college will take the comprehensive educational master plan (EMP) to the June BOT. - 2.
+No update. - a) Askar stated the college took the comprehensive educational master plan (EMP) to the June BOT.
+Askar will share a link to the EMP for downloading and posting on FPD's website. - 2.
 NC: The College's facilities master plan (FMP) was BOT approved in June 2019.
 No update. - 3.
 RCC: The College's facilities master plan (FMP) was BOT approved in December 2018.
 No update. - 4.
 District Unified FMPs: The district-wide unified FMP's prioritized projects list "preliminary" was posted under the District website, including project descriptions and conceptual budgets.
-No update. - a) Agah stated that the District Unified FMP's may need to be updated regularly and should reflect the Educational/Facilities Master Plan updates.
+No update. - a) Agah stated that the District Unified FMP's will need to be updated regularly and should reflect the Educational/Facilities Master Plan updates.